Lonero-Team/Lonero-Community/docs/Decentralized Internet Docs/Main Installation Methods.rst

 **For Installing on** `DigitalOcean`_
 ---------------------------------------

-*Please keep in mind as of the time of writing this, our SDK is not yet live on the DigialOcean Marketplace*

 **First Step:** \
-In order to install via one click app, *(When available)*, click the "Create Droplet Button" via the `Marketplace`_ page.
+In order to install via one click app, click the "Create Droplet Button" via the `Marketplace`_ page.

 **Second Step:** \
 In regards to usage, I recommend reading our SDK's